RWHurra/Create-YTShorts-from-text-and-image/README.md

 - Generates text clips for the joke setup and punchline, including formatting options.
 - Adds a black bar as a text background for better visibility.
 - Combines all the elements into a final video clip.
 - Provides a user-friendly GUI for directory creation.
-(Work in progress)

 ## 💻Usage

 1. Ensure you have the necessary dependencies installed.
 2. Prepare a CSV file with two columns: "Setup" and "Punchline," containing the respective parts of the dad jokes.
-3. Place the background image in the same directory as the CSV file.
+Example CSV included and default CSV.
-4. Run the program and select the CSV file to create directories for each joke.
+3. Create directories for each joke.
-5. Ensure that each joke directory contains a text file with the setup and punchline.
+4. Ensure that each joke directory contains a text file with the setup and punchline (auto-generated from CSV).
+5. Add a background image in each folder (jpg).
-6. Run the program again to generate videos for the jokes that meet the necessary requirements.
+6. Generate videos for the jokes that meet the necessary requirements
+   - Must have txt
+   - Must have jpg
+   - Must NOT have mp4
 7. The output videos will be saved in the respective joke directories.

 ## 🎓Lessons Learned